ryru/dependency-graph-analyser/README.md

   --modules         Shows all modules of the project applying to the specified filters.
   --configurations  Displays all configurations applying to the specified filters and sorted by frequency of occurrence.
+  --mermaid-graph   Generate the Mermaid graph chart source for the dependencies fulfilling the filter criteria.
-  --chart-mermaid   Generate the Mermaid graph chart source for the dependencies fulfilling the filter criteria.
+  --chart-mermaid   Generate the Mermaid graph chart source for the dependencies fulfilling the filter criteria. (deprecated)

 Options:
   -h, --help  Show this message and exit